 2. Leads & Electrodes

 For the machine to read the electrical signals in the heart, it must have a way of connecting to the body.
 In the case of EKG, this is done through several electrodes placed at specific parts of the body, then connected to leads which connect to the machine.
 Self-adhesive, disposable electrodes are popular for their fast placement and easy use.
 Pediatric, as well as adult sizes, are available in varying quantities.
 Leads are the cables which attach the electrodes to the machine itself.
 Available in 3-lead, 5-lead and 10-lead sizes, the number of leads necessary for an accurate EKG depends on the machine you purchase as well as the patient you are evaluating.
 Neonatal patients only require a 3-lead EKG while 12-lead is the standard for adults.

 An example of a refurbished EKG - the Mortara ELI-250 EKG Machine

 3. Paper, Carts & Accessories

 (Oh my!)
 In addition to the basic mechanical equipment required to perform an EKG, it is important to consider purchasing other items that make testing easier.
 Most physician offices or clinics have limited space to keep an EKG machine on a desk in a singular room, hence the need for a rolling EKG cart.
 Many EKGs with the print feature for patient charts require a supply of paper.
 Should you decide to offer stress tests, treadmills and other accessories are required.
 One Beat Medical is your one-stop location for all of your EKG needs.
 From new ECG/EKGs

 and refurbished ECG/EKG machines

-to stress test packages and accessories, Foremost Medical Equipment has it all.
+to stress test packages and accessories, One Beat Medical has it all.
 Contact us today